Job PositionRecovery Coach

 Program: Peer to Peer

 The Recovery Coach works as an integral part of the program team.
 Recovery Coach will perform, but is not limited to, the following duties: administration of program record-keeping, conducting interviews, intakes, developing, implementing and monitoring individualized wellness plans, peer reviews, and advocacy.
 When necessary perform CPR and administer Narcan.
 This position may require a flexible schedule including 1st and 2nd shifts.
 The agency has the right to change your shifts based on the needs of the organization.

 - Participate in developing and implementing community activities that support and promote recovery.

-- Lived experience with sustained recovery is required.
+- Lived experience with substance abuse disorder with a sustained recovery is required.

 - Requires Narcan training annually and CPR certification preferred every two years.

 - Requires valid driver’s license due to business-related travel at least 50% of the time.

 - Good working knowledge of computers and data collection.